kovidgoyal/calibre/manual/edit.rst

 auto-complete to make that easier.

 As you type a filename, the editor automatically pops up suggestions.
-Simply sue the Tab key to select the correct file name.
+Simply use the Tab key to select the correct file name.
 The editor even offers suggestions for links pointing to an anchor inside another HTML file.
 After you type the ``#`` character, the editor will show you a list of all anchors in the target file, with a small snippet of text to help you choose the right anchor.